chopinlab/chopinlab.github.io/_posts/2020-02-09-privacy-policy.md

 **-English-**
 **Privacy Policy** - **ChopinFrog**

 **1\.
-Purpose of Processing Personal Information** 'ChopinFrog' processes personal information for the following purposes in the Android application "Circular Calculator" and is not used for purposes other than the following purposes.
+Purpose of Processing Personal Information**<br/> 'ChopinFrog' processes personal information for the following purposes in the Android application "Circular Calculator" and is not used for purposes other than the following purposes.<br/>
 -Android advertising ID for advertising

 **2\.
 Processing and Retention Period of Personal Information**